Stay in the know!

 Keywords: Disease Management

-Crop/Livestock Type: Brassicas, Broccoli, Cauliflower
+Crop/Livestock Type: Brassicas, Broccoli, Brussel Sprout, Cabbage, Cauliflower, Collard Greens, Kale

 This factsheet, published by the University of Kentucky Cooperative Extension Service, outlines organic-approved spray schedules for commercial field-grown green beans, presenting both a disease-timeline of major bean pathogens and an example program of OMRI-listed fungicides and bactericides.